MarkNahabedian/MapMyStuff/floor_plan_cleanup/README.md

 The --boxes_file command line argument can be used to identify rectangular regions of the drawing (as X and Y bounds in the SVG viewBox coordinate system).
-This can be helpful for finding various regious of the drawing.  an XML comment is added to any SVG path element that is within any of the specified boxes.
+This can be helpful for finding various regions of the drawing.  an XML comment is added to any SVG path element that is within any of the specified boxes.

 This was helpful in identifying which CSS style was used to remove the